Offenburg (electoral district)

 Offenburg is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 284.
 It is located in western Baden-Württemberg, comprising the northern part of the Ortenaukreis district.

 Offenburg was created for the inaugural 1949 federal election.
-Since 1972, it has been represented by Wolfgang Schäuble of the Christian Democratic Union (CDU).
+From 1972 until his death in 2023, it was represented by Wolfgang Schäuble of the Christian Democratic Union (CDU).

 Geography

 Offenburg is located in western Baden-Württemberg.
 As of the 2021 federal election, it comprises the Ortenaukreis district excluding the municipalities of Ettenheim, Fischerbach, Friesenheim, Haslach im Kinzigtal, Hofstetten, Kappel-Grafenhausen, Kippenheim, Lahr/Schwarzwald, Mahlberg, Meißenheim, Mühlenbach, Ringsheim, Rust, Schuttertal, Schwanau, Seelbach, Steinach, Gutach (Schwarzwaldbahn), Hausach, Hornberg, Oberwolfach, and Wolfach.

 History

 Offenburg was created in 1949.
 In the 1949 election, it was Baden constituency 6 in the numbering system.
 In the 1953 through 1961 elections, it was number 188.
 In the 1965 through 1976 elections, it was number 192.
 In the 1980 through 1998 elections, it was number 188.
 In the 2002 and 2005 elections, it was number 285.
 Since the 2009 election, it has been number 284.

 Originally, the constituency comprised the districts of Offenburg, Lahr, and Kehl.
 It acquired its current borders in the 1980 election.